Matthew-Maged/Matthew-Maged/README.md

 </p>

 ## 👀 About Me:
-- 🏢 I'm a fresh CSE graduate who is interested in Software Development.
+- 🏢 I'm CSE graduate who is interested in Software Development.
 - 👨‍💻 Always willing to learn and apply new things.
 - :violin: Fun fact: I love listening to classical music 🎵 while coding.